cyverse/irods-adm/README.md

 ## Generating a report on data objects that need to be replicated

 The bash script `repl-report.sh` can be used to generate a report on the number and volume of data objects that need to be replicated.

+## Synchronizing data object and file sizes

+The bash script `fix-file-size.sh` can be used to set the sizes of a group of data objects with the sizes of their respective files.